 A battle fist increases punching damage by +2, whilst a heavy battle fist increases punching damage by +4.

 A armoured cockpit is an additional set of protection for the pilot of an HFV, helping to ensure that weapons fire will not damage the pilot.
 The armoured cockpit only protects against incoming weapons fire and not against collision, crashing or ramming damage.
-Whenever a pilot critical is rolled, an armoured cockpit provides a saving throw.
-Roll 1d6 - an even result means that the cockpit takes the damage and the pilot is unharmed, whilst an odd result means that the pilot takes the damage.
-An armoured cockpit may be combined with a padded cockpit.

 A padded cockpit is one of the few safety devices available to pilots of HFVs and basically consists of lots of padding around the pilot with the aim of reducing the impact of any collisions.
 A padded cockpit does not protect against weapons fire of any sort, but against collisions, rams and crashes it confers the pilot with a saving throw.
 Roll 1d6 - an even result means that the cockpit takes the damage and the pilot is unharmed, whilst an odd result means that the pilot takes the damage.
-A padded cockpit may be combined with an armoured cockpit.

 HFVs can't use normal means of increasing their handling as those systems will not walk with working vehicles.
 Instead there are several new means of increasing the handling of the HFV, and these are listed below.
 Unlike normal vehicles, none of these systems are compatible with each other, nor may a system be upgraded to the next level.